mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ### Sup Fig 2B
 Run the command below the Supplementary Fig2B comment.
-This will create
+This will create a figure in ../figures called `oncoplot.pdf`.

 ## Supplementary Fig 3
 Instructions analogous to those for 1C.